2016 ACC Under-19 Asia Cup

-The 2016 ACC Under-19 Asia Cup was an international cricket tournament that was held in Sri Lanka from 15 to 23 December 2016.
+The 2016 ACC Under-19 Asia Cup was the 5th edition of ACC Under-19 Cup.The cricket tournament that was held in Sri Lanka from 15 to 23 December 2016.
 It formed part of the qualification process for the 2018 Under-19 World Cup.
 Eight teams participated in the tournament, with the six Asian teams at the 2016 Under-19 World Cup being joined by the top two teams from the 2016 Asia Division Two event.
 India won the tournament, beating Sri Lanka by 34 runs in the final.